Dodgers vs. Marlins: Betting Trends, Records ATS, Home/Road Splits

 Dodgers vs. Marlins: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Mookie Betts and the Los Angeles Dodgers will play Luis Arraez and the Miami Marlins on Wednesday at LoanDepot park, at 6:40 PM ET.
+Jason Heyward and the Los Angeles Dodgers will take on Luis Arraez and the Miami Marlins at LoanDepot park on Thursday.

-Oddsmakers list the Dodgers as -165 moneyline favorites, while giving the underdog Marlins +135 moneyline odds.
-The total is 9 runs for this game.
+The Dodgers are favored in this one, at -125, while the underdog Marlins have +105 odds to upset.
+The over/under is 8.5 runs for the matchup (with -110 odds to hit the over and -110 odds to go under).

 Rep your team with officially licensed Dodgers gear!
 Head to Fanatics to find jerseys, shirts, and much more.